 Background and History

 The “Three Legged” Buffalo Nickel (Buy on eBay) is an intriguing and highly collectible variety of the Buffalo Nickel series.
 As implied by the name, on the reverse of the coin it appears that the Buffalo, or American Bison, has only three legs.
 The right foreleg appears to be missing, while the other three legs are present.
 The variety was accidentally created by a Mint employee and has remained extremely popular with collectors since its initial discovery.

 During normal production of 1937 nickels at the Denver Mint, excessive die clashing occurred.
-A die clash takes place when the obverse and reverse dies strike each other without a planchet between them, and parts of the image from one die is impressed upon the other.
+A die clash takes place when the obverse and reverse dies strike each other without a planchet between them, and part of the image from one die is impressed upon the other.
 The clashing was noted by a newer and somewhat inexperienced Mint employee, known as Mr. Young.
 Normally, when dies are severely clashed, they would be replaced, but Mr. Young tried to solve the problem by re-polishing the dies.
 This was a common practice at the early United States Mint, and was still done to remove minor imperfections from the dies, but the problem was severe enough that extensive re-polishing was needed.

 During the re-polishing process of the reverse die, not only the die clashes were removed but also some details of the design.
 This turned out to be the right foreleg of the buffalo.
 Perhaps overlooked or not deemed important at the time, the reverse die was put back into production.
 The coins struck from the die were quickly released into circulation.